Draft Suicide Prevention Action Plan

 Item Two: Aotearoa’s suicide prevention strategy should be more proactive and target reducing the number of attempts at suicide and overall mental health.

-Although a number of the proposals included in the strategy, such as reducing ligament points in
+Although a number of the proposals included in the strategy, such as reducing ligature points in

 corrections facilities, may reduce the incidence of people committing suicide, these are approaches targeted at reducing the number of deaths.
 We strongly believe that our suicide prevention plan should extend beyond this and be targeted not just at reducing Aotearoa’s suicide statistics, but at reducing the number of people who consider or attempt suicide.
 This is included in the longer-term goals of this strategy: